BowlerHatLLC/vscode-as3mxml/README.md

 ## Build instructions

-Requires [Apache Maven](https://maven.apache.org/).
+Requires [Apache Maven](https://maven.apache.org/) and [TypeScript](http://www.typescriptlang.org/).
 Run the following command in the root directory to build the extension:

 ```
 mvn clean package